Return on Education for Bachelor’s Degrees

 Scholarships

-You can help offset the cost of tuition by looking for scholarship programs that help pay your tuition and other college expenses.
+You can offset the cost of tuition by looking for scholarship programs that help pay your tuition and other college expenses.
 Many schools offer need-based financial aid to families who might otherwise struggle to pay tuition costs.
 In some cases, you could even get a full ride.

 You can find scholarships by looking at your school’s financial aid website, connecting with your guidance counselor, or reviewing databases or online scholarship search tools.